 Cost to Date / Total Project Costs = POC

-For instance, if you’ve got $50,000 in current expenses on a project you’ve estimated at $250,000 total, the percentage of completion calculation would be:
+For instance, if you have $50,000 in current expenses on a project you’ve estimated with $250,000 total contract costs, the percentage of completion calculation would be:

 $50,000 Cost to Date / $250,000 Cost to Completion = .20, or 20%